-As at 31 December 2015, the Company had no reserves available for cash distribution.
-In accordance with the Companies Act 1981 of Bermuda (as amended), the contributed surplus of the Company is available for distribution or payment of dividends to shareholders provided that the Company is able to pay off its debts as and when they fall due.
-The Company's share premium account, with a balance of HK\$9,706,852,000 as at 31 December 2015, may be distributed in the form of fully paid bonus shares.
+In accordance with the Companies Act 1981 of Bermuda (as amended), the contributed surplus of the Company is available for distribution or payment of dividends to shareholders provided that, immediately following such distribution or payment, the Company is able to pay off its debts as and when they fall due.
+As at 31 December 2016, the Company's reserves available for distribution amounted to HK\$172,934,000, of which HK\$117,866,000 has been proposed to be distributed as a final dividend for the year.
+The Company's share premium account, with a balance of HK\$9,706,852,000 as at 31 December 2016, may be distributed in the form of fully paid bonus shares.